WEEK 04: Appropriation and African American Music

 Minstrel Shows, Travesty, and the Politics of (Self-)Representation

-Though grossly privileged compared to people of colour, white peope in those days were paradoxically not really free in various senses.
-They were expected to conform to a very puritanical and "normie" set of social personas, and to dehumanize themselves in various ways in order to "be superior" to the non-white humans on earth.
-The uptight white people of those days apparently often longed to be fully alive and human but were afraid of it, wanted to deny it; they both desired and feared their own inner humanity, body and soul, their actual shared “identity” with black people.
-So they travestied black identity, because they could.
-I think when you practice travesty of this kind, dehumanizing “the other,” it is yourself that is dehumanized.
+Though grossly privileged compared to people of colour, White peope in those days were paradoxically not really free in various senses.
+They were expected to conform to a very puritanical and "normie" set of social personas, and to dehumanize themselves in various ways in order to "be superior" to the non-White humans on earth.
+The uptight White people of those days apparently often longed to be fully alive and human but were afraid of it, wanted to deny it; they both desired and feared their own inner humanity, body and soul, their actual shared “identity” with Black people.
+So they travestied Black identity, because they could.
+I think when you practice travesty of this kind, dehumanizing “the other,” it is really yourself that is dehumanized.

 Travesty as appropriation